~a 1 (i·)a verb, intransitive

 Li-ejau none pine adapa ne kulumoe.
 They are preparing a huge meal for the villagers.

-ngaten' adapa their food, their belongings
+ngaten' adapa their food or their belongings

 piene adapa Teanu the language of (the people of) Teanu